 It’s certain that the extra money you saved on tax and accounting fees would find a way to spend itself quickly somewhere else, and then you’d be back to square one; except you’d probably be a little worse off because you’d no longer have your bookkeeper or accountant to help you!

 As you can see, a bookkeeper is more than just an expense… that is, if you find the right one.

 10 Ways Off The Hook Bookkeeping Helps Your Business

 Some of these may surprise you!
 Many people don’t even know what a bookkeeper does.
 Mostly they think it’s just organising receipts, coding transactions, paying staff and lodging BAS.

 Bookkeeping is so much more that that, in fact… bookkeeping is a critical function of your business, and here’s how.

-1 Giving you regular updates on your cash position
+1 A Certified Bookkeeper helps with giving you regular updates on your cash position

 We send you a weekly summary showing you your net cash position.
 Most people don’t even think about this, in fact many small business owners say things like;